tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 1. Type Synonyms, things like `type X = Int`
 2. Data Definitions, things like `data Animal = Cat | Dog`

-In our language, these are both considered as 2 of the kinds of definitions that can appear at the top level.
+In our language, these are both considered as a kind of definitions that can appear at the top level.
 They'll both be variants of a common `Definition` type.